These Are the Supreme Court Cases to Watch

 In its last term, the Supreme Court reshaped some fundamental aspects of American life.
 It recast our standard for reproductive rights, shifted our concept of the separation of church and state, and chipped away at the power states have to regulate firearms.

 Believe it or not, some legal analysts think the stakes may be even higher this term.
-Beginning this week, the high court will rule on another batch of blockbuster cases, which have the potential to sway everything from affirmative action to the fate of free elections.
-Here’s a closer look at the cases to keep an eye on and what’s at stake when the Supreme Court swings back into action this week.
+This week, the Supreme Court will decide some big cases, ones that have the potential to shape the future of affirmative action, election law, and more.
+Here’s a look at the major cases left on the docket — and the decisions they’ve already handed down this year.

 Students for Fair Admissions v.
 President and Fellows of Harvard College